 An ideal client is a person who is motivated to increase their self awareness and willing to try new things in service of their own personal and professional growth.
 It is also a person who is willing to be held accountable for taking agreed upon actions.
 I am certain that if you trust the process of coaching and are committed to growing, coaching will provide you numerous benefits.
 Though I will celebrate your growth and hold you to your agenda, the progress you make in coaching is ultimately about your commitment to it.

 -Does coaching only benefit the client?

-Coaching can serve to realign our reality, creating unity within ourselves, our family, our community and the world at large.
+Coaching can serve to realign our reality, creating better relationships with ourselves, our family, our community and the world at large.
 Inner change depends on inner conviction, and leads to outer changes as well- changes in circumstances, behavior, relationships, etc. Each of us making small changes in our own lives can create a sea of change that can impact our greater community.
 I encourage my clients to be an agent of change in any way that they can, to share their purpose with others and to live authentically.

 -What is unique about InStill Coaching?